 “It’s an act, Veruca.
 He uses it because it’s worked for him.”

 “All presidents are insane, Veruca.
+You have to be to become one.
 You can’t go through life worrying about them.
 There are safeguards in place.”

 “He’s getting more insane by the day.
 He’s twice as crazy now that his favorite aircraft carrier was sunk.”